Building a Modern Full-Stack Web Application - Part 2

 Infrastructure

-Fly.io hosts the application with global CDN, auto-scaling to zero when not in use, automatic health checks and restarts, and database migrations during deployment.
+Fly.io hosts the application.
+It scales to zero when idle and runs database migrations during deployment.

-Neon hosts the serverless PostgreSQL database with auto-scaling compute, database branching for development and staging, automatic backups with point-in-time recovery, and connection pooling.
+Neon hosts PostgreSQL with serverless auto-scaling, database branching for dev/staging, point-in-time recovery, and connection pooling.

 Docker Multi-Stage Builds